Para español, seleccione de la lista

 Florida History Day

-Webpage last updated: July 20, 2023
+Webpage last updated: November 04, 2024

 Sponsored by the Museum of Florida History, Florida History Day (FHD) is an annual, statewide activity that enhances the teaching and learning of history in middle and high schools.
-Florida joins 50 states, the District of Columbia, Puerto Rico, American Samoa, Guam, and international schools in East and South Asia as an affiliate of National History Day® NHD).
+Florida joins 49 other states, the District of Columbia, Puerto Rico, American Samoa, Guam, and international schools in East and South Asia as an affiliate of National History Day® NHD).
 NHD promotes history in the classroom by offering students the resources and support to do original research about people, ideas, and events of the past.
 The curriculum supports the project-based learning approach.
 The Museum of Florida History has coordinated FHD since the 1988–89 school year.

 Program Overview

 Based on a theme selected annually by NHD, students in grades 6 to 12 use primary and secondary sources to research a topic relating to local, national, or world history.
-The 2023–2024 theme is Turning Points in History.
+The 2024–2025 theme is Rights & Responsibilities in History.
 After analyzing and interpreting the information they have gathered, students express their findings in a paper, exhibit, performance, documentary, or website.
 They may work individually or in groups of up to five members except in the historical paper category, which is open only to individuals.
 Students' entries are judged in two divisions—Junior (grades 6–8) and Senior (grades 9–12)—during various levels of competition.
 County winners in each category and division advance to the state contest in May.
 First- and second-place state winners in each category and division earn the right to represent Florida at the National History Day competition in June.

 Students Benefit!